Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 4. Community Engagement and Empowerment: Community-based approaches will empower local communities to participate in the planning, implementation, and maintenance of on-site sanitation systems, ensuring long-term sustainability and ownership.

-5. Supportive Policy Frameworks: Governments and international organizations will increasingly recognize the importance of onsite sanitation and develop supportive policies, regulations, and incentives to promote its adoption and ensure proper implementation.
+5. Supportive Policy Frameworks: Governments and international organizations will increasingly recognize the importance of on-site sanitation and develop supportive policies, regulations, and incentives to promote its adoption and ensure proper implementation.

 6. Integration with Water Management Strategies: Decentralized sanitation will be integrated into broader water management strategies to optimize resource utilization, protect environmental health, and contribute to water-sensitive urban design principles.